Alternate Title: CJRP 2010

 United States Bureau of the Census questionnaires

-Response Rates: Using the number of in-scope facilities (i.e., able to hold juvenile offenders over night) as a base, the CJRP facility response rate was 93 percent in 2010.
+Using the number of in-scope facilities as a base (i.e., able to hold juveniles overnight and held juveniles on the reference date), the CJRP facility response rate was 88.3 percent in 2010.

 Original ICPSR Release: 2012-11-13